-Your loved one may have made a will or gifted property to another family member or friend under suspicious circumstances.
-Or you may be an executor of a will that is being challenged or a beneficiary of a gift that is being challenged.
-There are many ways to challenge a will or a gift:
+Your loved one may have made a Will or gifted property to another family member or friend under suspicious circumstances.
+You may be an executor of a Will that is being challenged or a beneficiary of a gift that is being challenged.
+There are many ways to challenge a Will or a gift:

 Just because a parent adds an adult child as a joint owner on a bank account or house does not necessarily mean that the child is legally entitled to the money or house on the death of the parent.
 The law presumes that if a parent gratuitously transfers an ownership interest in a house or bank account to an adult child, that adult child is holding the property for the benefit of the parent or his/her estate unless the child can prove that the parent intended to make a gift.

 There are other disputes that can arise after someone has passed away:

 Before an executor can finish administering an estate, he or she has to pass the estate’s accounts.
 Often the beneficiaries will consent to the passing of accounts and the executor can avoid making a court application.
 However, if one or more beneficiaries dispute a passing of accounts or one or more of the beneficiaries is a minor child or mentally incompetent person, then the executor has to make a court application to pass the accounts.